 Couples, stop fighting about money!
 Disputes will arise in your marriage that you attribute to money.
-But, you know it’s never about money, it’s about lifestyle choices that lead to spending.
-If you follow this dispute resolution process, by God’s grace, you will stop fighting about money.
+But you know it’s never about money, it’s about lifestyle choices that lead to spending.
+If you follow this dispute resolution process, you will identify the issues and likely will stop fighting about money.

 How to Stop Fighting About Money

 How do you solve conflicts in your marriage?
-Without the Holy Spirit, and a procedure to resort to when disputes arise, he or she who is strongest will win the fight.
+Without a procedure to resort to when disputes arise, he or she who is strongest will win the fight.
 That’s why a big challenge in a marriage is to get a mutually acceptable, working, dispute resolution procedure.
 Ideally, you would discuss and decide this process during premarital counselling.

 I am not talking about pre-set solutions to pre-set problems.
-I am referring to a pre-set procedure to discuss disputes; a procedure rooted in individual relationships with Jesus.
+I am referring to a pre-set procedure to discuss disputes a procedure rooted in transparency and integrity.
 A process the parties accept with its imperfections.
-And most of all, a procedure they have enough confidence in, to accept its results!
+And most of all, a procedure they have enough confidence in, to accept its results.